youlgrave-ypres/youlgrave-ypres.github.io/pages/96 youlgrave-band.md

 ---
 layout: page
-title: Youlgrave Band
+title: Youlgrave Silver Band
 ---

+Youlgrave Silver Band were proud to accompany the sculpture on its journey to Ypres.
+They played in the town squares of Ypres and Popperinge, at the services in the Cathedral and at the Menin Gate.
-One of the two coaches transported the band which played in the Square ( we were 2hrs late ) within 45 mins of us arriving...... such commitment.
-One of the many highlights was the band playing under the Menin Gate before and after the last post on the Sunday evening.
+The band played in the Town Square within 45 mins of their arrival in Ypres...... such commitment.
+One of their many highlights was playing under the Menin Gate before and after the last post on the Sunday evening.

 ![](/assets/images/youlgrave-band-/IMG_0654-1-filtered.jpg)

-The band played 6 times in all during the visit.... playing the Last Post at some of the cemeteries on either of the two WWI Bugles the band brought over ... very moving.
+The band played 6 times in all during the visit.... playing the Last Post at some of the cemeteries on one or the other of two WWI Bugles they brought with them ...   a very moving experience for them and all who heard it.

 ![](/assets/images/youlgrave-band-/P1020196-filtered.jpg)
 ![](/assets/images/youlgrave-band-/P1020122.jpg)